alanb128/ha-panel/README.md

 This repository contains all of the STL files to print the panel, a detailed parts list, theory of operation, code samples and more... however, you won't find the entire code here for the following reasons:
  - My setup is highly customized and the code probably won't make sense for your installation
- - I'm not able to answer questions or provide support the huge code base
+ - I'm not able to answer questions or provide support for the huge code base
- - It's an advanced project but for those who want/can tackle it, the information in this repo should suffice
+ - It's an advanced project but for those who want/can tackle it, the information in this repo should suffice to get started

-Feel free to use or modify these files, which will hopefully be a useful starting point for your project!
+Feel free to use or modify these files, which will hopefully be a helpful starting point for your project!

 ## STL Files